Airports in Athens

 Getting to the city

-The easiest and quickest way to reach the city centre from the airport is on board Athens' new Metro.
-Metro Line 3 connects the airport with Syntagma Square and Monastiraki.
-The airport is also served by six public bus routes, which connect to destinations in the greater area of Athens and Piraeus, buses running frequently day and night.
-Athens International is connected to Athens Central Railway Station (Larissis Station) by the Suburban Rail line.
-Finally, there are plenty of taxis to be hired at the ranks in front of the airport terminals, fares charged on a per kilometre basis.
+Metro Line 3 connects the airport with central Athens.
+The airport is also served by four public bus routes, which connect to destinations in the greater area of Athens and Piraeus, with buses running frequently day and night.
+Athens International is also connected to Athens Central Railway Station (Larissis Station) by the Suburban Rail line.

 Tel: +30 210 353 0000.